Could Your Pet Give You Lyme Disease?

 All Lyme disease is transmitted via tick bite.
-While your pet cannot directly give you Lyme disease, they can attract more ticks to your yard and home.
+While your pet cannot directly give you Lyme disease, they can bring ticks into your yard and home.

-According to the , Lyme disease transmission is on the rise.
+According to the Centers for Disease Control and Prevention, Lyme disease transmission is on the rise.
 While many people may wonder if Lyme disease is contagious, the answer is no: both humans and pets can only contract the disease from an infected tick's bite.

-While you can't get Lyme disease directly from your dog or cat, if your pet brings an infected tick into your home, the tick could also bite you and give you Lyme disease.
+While your dog or cat cannot give you Lyme Disease directly, if your pet brings an infected tick into your home, the tick could also bite you and give you Lyme disease.
 Ticks are more attracted to areas with animals, so owning a pet may bring more ticks to your yard.

 Ticks burrow themselves into the skin of humans and pets.
-Typically, a tick has to be attached for 48–72 hours in order to transmit Lyme disease, so checking your dog for ticks after outings will help lower the chance of infection.
+Typically, a tick has to be attached for a minimum of 24 hours in order to transmit Lyme disease, so checking your dog for ticks after outings will help lower the chance of infection.

 If you do suspect that your pet may have been bitten by a tick and could have Lyme disease, watch for the following symptoms: